 ► Demographic information such as postcode, educational preferences and interests.

 ► Other information relevant to education research and development, and teacher training.

-If you use our e-learning software as a student, we may collect the following information:
+If you use our e-learning software as a student at or above the age of consent, we may collect the following information:

 ► Your name.